There’s no getting away from the fact that selling your property is a big deal.

 Instead: decide and commit.

 If you definitely are ready to sell then it means that you are ready to do the hard yards of finding a great agent, committing to the marketing process, and preparing your house to be on show.

 A real estate agent has access and experience that makes their opinion very valid but don’t let that be the beginning and end of the story.

 Use it as the starting point but don’t rely on your agent for all of your information and market date.

-Not only could this lead to disappointment with the price they advise, it gives the agent all the power to make and influence your decisions.
+Not only could this lead to disappointment with the price they advise, but it also gives the agent all the power to make and influence your decisions.

 Instead: Do your own research when you are preparing to sell your house.